vmware/idm/samples/webapp-spring-boot-oauth2/README.md

  access VMware Identity Manager resources (like the user information).

-This application is based on the [Spring Demo application](https://spring.io/guides/tutorials/spring-boot-oauth2/#_social_login_github) and has been modified to integrate Google and VMware Identity Manager as an authorization server.
+This application is based on the [Spring Demo application](https://spring.io/guides/tutorials/spring-boot-oauth2/#_social_login_github) and has been modified to integrate VMware Identity Manager as an authorization server.

 ## Building the project